alexalpz/alexalopez/index.md

 # About Me

 Hi, My name is Alexa Lopez!
 I'm a senior majoring in Information Technology and specialize in Web and Mobile foundations at Georgia Southern University.
 I admire working behind the scenes designing and customizing web pages and blogs.
-I'd love to be able to work with software developmnet,programming and/or maintnance for companies and grow with a team that will expose me to various working habits as well as technical skills.
-As a goal, I hope to be involve with a software or application that can possitively impact environmental issues and I want to
+I'd love to be able to work with software developmnet,programming and/or maintenance for companies and grow with a team that will expose me to various working habits as well as technical skills.
+As a long term goal, I hope to create a software or application that can support and work with environmental issues specifically regarding reducing pollution in the oceans.
+It's a big goal of mines but it's an issue that i'm passionate about working towards and try to keep in mind daily.
+When it comes to other hobbies, I've always liked to create and design, hence why I find programming to be really cool.
+I also love making social media pages look aesthetically pleasing and I use my own photography to enhance their appearance.
 * * *

 ## Education:

-- level 1 item
-  - level 2 item
-  - level 2 item
-    - level 3 item
-    - level 3 item
+- Georgia Southern University (Jan 2018 - Expected graduation date Dec 2020)
+  - Bachelours of Science in  Information Technology
+- Interamerican University of Puerto  Rico (Aug 2015 - Sep 2017)
+  - Bachelours of Science in Computer and Network Technology

 * * *

 ## Skills

-*  This is an ordered list following a header.
-*  This is an ordered list following a header.
-*  This is an ordered list following a header.
+*  HTML, CSS, Javascript
+*  Python
+*  MySQL Server Database
+*  Joomla

 * * *

 ## Relevant Experience:

-- level 1 item
-  - level 2 item
+- Hackathon competition at University of Georgia (May 2019)
+  - Project "Safe Haven" - Fictional website for therapeautic purposes.
+Used HTML, CSS and third party audio/images sources.
 - level 2 item
     - level 3 item
     - level 3 item